Love of My Life (Queen song): 1979 live single release

 The acoustic version of the song featured on the band's 1979 album Live Killers was recorded at their concert at Festhalle Frankfurt on 2 February of that year.
 A shortened version was released as a single in the UK and other territories, which did not include the spoken intros and outros from the album.
 The liner notes for the DVD release Greatest Video Hits 1 state that although the live audio is from Frankfurt, the accompanying music video that was edited to the track consisted of footage from a 1979 Tokyo concert.
-In fact, the footage was filmed before one of three Tokyo concerts the band played between 23–25 April.
+In fact, the footage was filmed before one of three Tokyo concerts the band played between 23 and 25 April.
 Some bits of footage from two concerts in Paris from earlier in the year are woven in.
 After performing the song in South America in 1981, it was this version that reached number 1 in the singles chart in Argentina and Brazil, and stayed in the charts in both nations for an entire year.